When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-Grade A rings are the top tier rings reserved for players, coaches, team owners and other essential staff with only 150 typically being made.
+Grade A rings are the top-tier rings reserved for players, coaches, team owners, and other essential staff with only 150 typically being made.
 These rings come with big stones and even bigger price tags.
-The player and coach rings are usually personalized with the player’s numbers or names for extra personalization in order to tell the story of that individual’s contribution that season.
+The player and coach rings are usually personalized with the player’s numbers or names for extra personalization in order to tell the story of that individual’s contribution to that season.

-These lower grade rings are still expensive but are given out more liberally to team staff and are sometimes raffled out to fans for charity events.
-They have less/smaller precious stones and may not necessarily be made from the same precious metals as the A grade rings.
+These lower-grade rings are still expensive but are given out more liberally to team staff and are sometimes raffled out to fans for charity events.
+They have fewer/smaller precious stones and may not necessarily be made from the same precious metals as the A-grade rings.

 The first instance of grade B and C rings being given out was for the Washington Super Bowl XVII win when many of the front office staff received rings made from cubic zirconia (fake diamonds).

-Some C level rings don’t even have the fake stones but rather are unadorned copies of the expensive A and B grade rings.
+Some C-level rings don’t even have fake stones but rather are unadorned copies of the expensive A and B-grade rings.